Praqma/kubernetes-ebook/chapter01.md

 [kamran@kworkhorse kamran]$
 ```

 The -p 80:80 binds the container's port 80 to the host's port 80.
-To make sure that it is actually running on port 80 on the host.
-We verify:
+To make sure that it is actually running on port 80 on the host we verify:

 ```
 [kamran@kworkhorse kamran]$ docker ps